baobabsoluciones/cornflow/README.rst

 Cornflow
 =========

-The aim of this repository is to create an open source optimization server.
+An open source multi-solver optimization server with a REST API.

 Requirements
 ~~~~~~~~~~~~~~~~~~